Win $10k holiday! T&Cs apply

 • What if my airline delays my bag and I have to get on my cruise without it?

 • The 1Cover Comprehensive policy provides cover for luggage delay expenses.
-This allows you to purchase essentials up to the value of $250 (make sure you keep the receipts).
-Having the Cruise Pack add-on provides additional cover for you if, for example, you have to hire or purchase formal attire such as a dinner suit or evening gown (again up to the value of $250).
+This allows you to purchase essentials up to the value of $1000 if your checked-in Luggage & Personal Effects are delayed, misdirected, or misplaced by a carrier for more than 7 days (make sure you keep the receipts).
+Having the Cruise Pack add-on provides additional cover for you if, for example, you have to hire or purchase formal attire such as a dinner suit or evening gown.

 • What happens if I get sick and the doctor confines me to my cabin?